day8/re-frame/docs/Effects.md

 So, yeah, simple ... and, because of it, I can almost guarantee there's no bug in ... bang, crash, smoke, flames.

+!!! note
-> Note: the return value of an effect handler is ignored.
+    The return value of an effect handler is ignored.

-### :db Not Always Needed
+## :db Not Always Needed

 An effects map does not need to include the `effect key` `:db`.